Red White Black Flag With Yellow Symbol

 Red: The Color of Passion and Sacrifice

-Red, in vexillology (the study of flags), is frequently associated with strong emotions and pivotal moments in history.
-It symbolizes courage, valor, revolution, and sacrifice.
+Red, in vexillology (the study of flags), is frequently associated with strong emotions and key moments in history.
 It can represent the blood shed in defense of a nation or the fiery spirit of a people striving for change.
+Here's the thing — it symbolizes courage, valor, revolution, and sacrifice.
 In some contexts, red may also symbolize socialism or communism, harking back to historical movements and ideologies.
 Its bold and attention-grabbing nature makes it a popular choice for flags intended to inspire and mobilize.

 White: Purity, Peace, and Honesty